-To display Windows OS reader information
+To display Windows Mobile reader information

-- 1. In the Add/Edit Reader [Reader Name] dialog, click the Device Info button.
-The computer connects with the physical reader, and the Device Information dialog appears. - 2.
-Click OK to close the Device Information dialog.
+1. In the Add Reader - [Reader Name] dialog, click the Device Info button.
+The PC connects with the Windows Mobile reader, and the Device Information dialog appears.

+2. Click OK to close the Device Information dialog.